alexacallmebaka/kobayashi/README.md

 * Test suite
 * Look into RSS feeds for site.
 * WYSIWYG editor that kobayashi can also build from (gui makes things in IR)
+* init command that sets up a skeleton directory